SkinnyDevi/playersStats-RESTful/README.md

 * [express-xml-bodyparser](https://github.com/remind101/express-xml-bodyparser) - For those rare cases when you have to parse incoming raw xml-body requests.
 This middleware works with any connect- or express-based nodejs application.
 * [AJAX](https://www.w3schools.com/js/js_ajax_intro.asp) - Allows an HTML client to read, update, create and detele data from a web service.

-## Acknowledgments

-* https://gist.github.com/PurpleBooth/109311bb0361f32d87a2#file-readme-template-md.
-A very good Readme.md template.
-* https://www.taniarascia.com/how-to-connect-to-an-api-with-javascript.
-How to Connect to an API with JavaScript.
-* https://www.w3schools.com/xml/dom_intro.asp.
-Understanding the DOM is a must for anyone working with HTML or XML.
-You can learn a lot with this tutorial.